MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-queued-ingestion.md

 ---
 title: Create an app to get data using queued ingestion
 description: Learn how to create an app to get data using queued ingestion of the Kusto client libraries. ms.reviewer: yogilad ms.topic: how-to ms.date: 08/11/2024
 monikerRange: "azure-data-explorer"
+#customer intent: To learn about creating an app to get data using queued ingestion.
 ---
 # Create an app to get data using queued ingestion